Young woman holding phone taking selfie against teal background

 Hopefully these tips should help you to limit your mobile data usage.
 If you find that you’re routinely using more data than your activity indicates, there could be a problem that might be worth investigating further.
 Check your data usage with your telco’s app to see what activity is using up your data, and if you don’t feel this adds up to your actual usage, you might need to get in touch with your telco.

-Tips on how to reduce your data usage
+Tips on how to reduce your mobile data usage

 Hopefully monitoring your mobile data can help you make some changes to reduce your usage.
 However, if you find that you’re routinely using more data than your plan allows, there could be a problem that might be worth investigating further.
 Check out these data-saving tips to help conserve your data:

-• Use WiFi networks whenever possible — eg: avoid using mobile data at home if you have good home internet and WiFi connectivity
+• Use WiFi networks whenever possible — eg: avoid using phone data at home if you have good home internet and WiFi connectivity

 • Download music and movies to your device to watch on the go — Netflix, Disney+, Stan, Spotify, etc have the capability to download content to your device (some shows/movies might not be available to download on some video apps)